Extending Matchgate Simulation Methods to Universal Quantum Circuits: Extension to non-matchgates

 When k is odd, it can be seen that for each value of $l$, an element of $\mathcal{L}_{n}^{(k)}$ is transformed to the linear span $\mathcal{L}^{(k)} \oplus \mathcal{L}_{n}^{(k+1)}$.
 Similarly, when k is even, an element of $\mathcal{L}_{n}^{(k)}$ is transformed to the linear span $\mathcal{L}_{n}^{(k)} \oplus \mathcal{L}^{(k-1)}_{n}$. \end{proof}

 The structure of the linear operator $R_{V}: \mathcal{L}_{n} \rightarrow \mathcal{L}_{n}$, with the transformation due to each $R_{V}^{(k)}$ is shown graphically in figure \ref{Figure: odd transform}a.
 Here each arrow represents the transformation of a subset of $L_{n}^{(k)}$ corresponding to a particular value of $l$ (where a subset is transformed to its own linear span, no arrow is shown).
-It can be seen that under conjugation by an such an degree one non-gaussian operator (which is matchgate-equivalent to a single-qubit gate on the first qubit), Theorem \ref{Theorem: Odd Conjugation} corroborates a result in \cite{Josza2009} which states that matchgates plus arbitrary single-qubit gates on the first qubit are efficiently classically simulable in the PI-SO setting.
-This can be seen by the fact that the linear span in which the dynamics takes place, in this case, will be in $\mathcal{L}_{n}^{(1)} \oplus \mathcal{L}_{n}^{(2)}$, as single-qubits gates will, under conjugation, induce transformations in the space $\mathcal{L}_{n}^{(1)} \oplus \mathcal{L}_{n}^{(2)}$, and matchgates will induce transformations within the linear spans $\mathcal{L}_{n}^{(1)}$ and $\mathcal{L}_{n}^{(2)}$ separately due to Theorem 2.
+It can be seen that under conjugation by a degree one non-Gaussian operator (which is matchgate-equivalent to a single-qubit gate on the first qubit), Theorem \ref{Theorem: Odd Conjugation} corroborates a result in \cite{Josza2009} which states that matchgates plus arbitrary single-qubit gates on the first qubit are efficiently classically simulable in the PI-SO setting.
+This can be seen by the fact that the measurement operator vector will contain contain terms in $\mathcal{L}_{n}^{(1)} \oplus \mathcal{L}_{n}^{(2)}$, as single-qubit gates will, under conjugation, induce transformations in the space $\mathcal{L}_{n}^{(1)} \oplus \mathcal{L}_{n}^{(2)}$.
+Separately, matchgates will induce transformations within the linear spans $\mathcal{L}_{n}^{(1)}$ and $\mathcal{L}_{n}^{(2)}$, which means that the overall Pauli rank will be bounded as ${2n \choose 1} + {2n \choose 2}$.

 For odd-degree non-Gaussian operations corresponding to single qubit gates on higher indexed qubits, the transformations induced become more complicated, as shown in Figure \ref{Figure: odd transform}b ($d=3$) and Figure \ref{Figure: odd transform}c ($d=5$).
 In these cases, efficient classical simulation is no longer possible as applying multiple single qubit gates interspersed with matchgates will in general induce transformation in the direct sum of linear spans which encompass an exponentially scaling portion of $L_{n}$.